 3. Get the whole community involved.
 Denmark’s prevention tactics extended to select shops, merchants and even churches.
 These venues posted prevention signage that included information about area resources.
 Some even handed out condoms, no questions asked.

 4. Make condoms available [and] teach abstinence.
 Denmark partnered with several community venues that made condoms free and easily accessible.
 Although abstinence wasn’t a part of Denmark’s curriculum, some experts contend that it resonates with some teens, therefore making it a viable part of a well-rounded prevention program.
 Abstinence education offers students a definitive alternative when setting sexual boundaries and prevents sexually transmitted diseases.

 5. Develop mentoring programs.
 Denmark paired older teens with younger teens to develop a peer mentoring program.
 These one-hour focus groups covered healthy relationships and safe sex, with the older teen mentors acting as educators.
-Peer-to-peer discussions resonated well with the younger teens and made an obvious impact.
+Peer-to- peer discussions resonated well with the younger teens and made an obvious impact.
 Abstinence proponents encourage that peer groups also include teens who practice abstinence.

 The U.S. has the highest teen birth rate among all developed countries—double that of the United Kingdom and around four times that of Germany and France.
 Some blame the culture here, one that is deemed highly sexualized when it comes to images on TV and in movies.
-Whatever the case, rural communities are tasked with catching up with their urban counterparts when it comes to tackling teen pregnancy rates.
+Whatever the case, rural communities are tasked with catching up with its urban counterparts when it comes to tackling teen pregnancy rates.
 Doing nothing burdens an already strapped health care and social service system, and perpetuates an unskilled labor force.
 For small, fledging towns, this will make efforts to spur economic development a moot point.